FGMEMBERS/Lightning/readme.txt

 Paul(youtube user lightning1975) - Permission to use sound clips from his lightning
 				startup	videos at youtube.

-Thanks to Vivian, Melchoir Franz, Andy Ross and others for their assistance via IRC on various items over a considerable period of time.
+Thanks to Vivian, Melchior Franz, Andy Ross and others for their assistance via IRC on various items over a considerable period of time.